MiroK/mekbingo/README.md

 # TRIAL LECTURE BINGO

-You might need to `chmod u+x bigo.sh` to make the script executable.
+You might need to `chmod u+x bingo.sh` to make the script executable.
 To generate new cards provide your `\randomwords` in `bingo.tex`.
 Running `./bingo.sh 100` will produce 100 sheets of bingo cards in `cards` directory.
 One sheet has two bingo cards.
 It might be convenient to send the cards